It seems every family has at least one kid who just won’t try new foods.

 And there’s nothing more frustrating than cooking a beautiful meal, only to have your kids call it yucky or spit it out.
 But that’s kids… wearing every emotion and opinion right on their sleeve.

-Because of this, some parents spend hours in the kitchen preparing individual meals catering to individual tastes, just to get their children to eat.
+Because of this, some parents spend hours in the kitchen preparing individual recipes catering to individual tastes, just to get their children to eat.
 Or they cave, and let their child eat whatever processed food makes them happy.

 No one said parenting would be easy…